 But LOWER HRV with LOWER RECOVERY SCORE means something entirely different than HIGHER HRV with LOWER RECOVERY SCORE.
 And you should approach these situations differently from an exercise and recovery perspective.

-When your recovery score drops below 60% after a morning recovery test, it's a good idea on that day to implement some sort of regeneration method.
+When your recovery score drops below 60% after a morning recovery test, it may be good idea on that day to implement some sort of regeneration method.

 These methods can actually help you recover faster and more fully than simply taking the day off from any sort of exercise or movement.